Meet the Team

 Shona works with the Catering Lead (HQ) for all things shopping, logistics etc.

-Shona’s love of random mass catering formed as an official hobby when in her second (?) year the WRVS were unavailable (after many years running Threshfield), she realised she could run the kitchen herself, roping in various friends to help.
-She eventually took charge of the checkpoint ordering too and revamping the menu.
-For several years it was a family affair with her Dad driving the food van, whilst her mother spent hours baking her famous Fellsman flapjack and making fresh soup concentrate for the checkpoints.
+Shona’s love of random mass catering formed as an official hobby when in her second (?) year the WRVS were unavailable (after many years running Threshfield) and she realised she could run the kitchen herself, roping in various friends to help.
+She eventually took charge of the checkpoint ordering too, revamped the menu and for several years her Dad drove the van, whilst her mother spent hours baking her famous Fellsman Flapjack and making fresh soup concentrate for the checkpoints.
 We all miss that Flapjack…

 Catering Lead